dgc-cgn/CAS-Digital-Trust/public-information/certificate-issuance.md

 Major non-conformance(s) or effective corrective action not implemented within a specified time period.

-Improper use of the certificate, symbol or logo not remedied to the satisfaction of CIOSC
+Improper use of the certificate, symbol or logo not remedied to the satisfaction of DGC

 Client ceases to supply product or service of the certified quality system for an extended period of time.

 Client’s certified management system has persistently fails to meet any of the requirements for certification including requirements for the effectiveness of the management system.

-Client fails to meet financial obligations to CIOSC
+Client fails to meet financial obligations to DGC

 Client makes a formal request to withdraw certification.

-Infringement by the client of any contractual conditions between the client and CIOSC
+Infringement by the client of any contractual conditions between the client and DGC

 Client is unable or unwilling to ensure conformance to revisions of standards.